 How to Transfer Music to iPhone using WALTR (Step-by-step Guide)

-Here are 3 steps on how to copy MP3 to iPhone without iTunes:
+Follow these 3 steps to successfully transfer MP3 to iPhone without iTunes:

 Once you download the .dmg file, open it and drag Waltr.app into your applications folder.
 In case you’re using a Windows machine – all you have to do is complete the installation wizard process.

-This is a revolutionary tool to transfer mp3, flac, ape to iPhone without iTunes with a simple UI allowing you to drag & drop music songs into your iPhone without worrying about syncing.
+This is a revolutionary tool to transfer MP3, FLAC, APE to iPhone without iTunes with a simple UI allowing you to put music on iPhone without worrying about syncing.

 After launching the app, connect your iPhone to PC / Mac via USB.
-If everything is done properly, you will be prompt the next and final step – dropping the music files that you want on the iPhone.
+You will be prompt the next and final step – dropping the music files that you want on the iPhone.

 In case, you’re unsure if WALTR is worth it.
 Here are the essential features that it holds:

-- Cool name was inspired by Walter from Breaking Bad.
+Cool name was inspired by Walter White from Breaking Bad.